 Located on a protected fjord in one of the most remote places on Earth, Base Camp Greenland provides a comfortable outpost for exploring this wild terrain on foot, by kayak, and on Zodiac rafts.
 Guided Zodiac expeditions give us the opportunity to search for the seals and whales that swim in these Arctic waters while we navigate between the ever-shifting icebergs, some as large as buildings.
 We listen to the clinking ice and marvel at close-up views of massive ice chunks calved from the mighty glaciers that feed East Greenland’s fjords, even sighting tabular sea-faring icebergs floating in the currents, some of which have drifted from hundreds of miles away.

 The ice is one of the most intriguing aspects of our East Greenland Adventure, and we’ll encounter it in a wide variety of fantastical shapes, sizes and colors, including the most beautiful blues in nature.
-The following photos show a sampling of some of the many forms that the ice can take.
+The following photos show a sampling of some of the many forms the ice can take.

 Meeting the beautiful sled dogs of East Greenland is a highlight for many Nat Hab travelers.
 Here, several sled dog puppies take a nap in the shade of a rock beneath the afternoon sun.